jamesdonoh/data-mining/report.md

 Although the TwoStep algorithm [@twostep] is efficient on large datasets and supports a mixture of continuous and categorical variables, SPSS was not available for this report to compare with Hill's findings.

-Other researchers studying road traffic accident data over a six-year period in the United Arab Emirates [@taamneh] used agglomerative (bottom-up) hierarchical clustering to partition accidents into between one and six clusters, as a precursor to building an neural network classifier.
+Other researchers studying road traffic accident data over a six-year period in the United Arab Emirates [@taamneh] used agglomerative (bottom-up) hierarchical clustering to partition accidents into between one and six clusters, as a precursor to building a neural network classifier.
 WEKA was used to carry out the clustering and that complete linkage was used as the linkage criterion.
 However, no attempt was made to characterise the clusters that were found or evaluate cluster quality.

 Castro and Kim [-@castro] approached identifying the factors that contribute the most to accident severity in STATS19 datasets as a classification problem, where the classifier models created were used to predict the class (severity) of the accident.
 WEKA was used to create a Bayesian (belief) network, a C4.5-based decision tree and a multi-layer perceptron (neural network) and the accuracy of each in classifying unseen instances was tested using crossfold validation.
 The results showed that the Bayesian network was the most accurate and that light conditions and road type were the most significant factors.
 However, extensive filtering and other preprocessing was preformed on the data.

 Ehsaei and Evdorides [-@ehsaei] used data mining techniques to analyse the temporal variation in contribution of road infrastructure features to accident severity over a five-year period, in response to changes in national road policies.
-The reserchers again used WEKA and a Bayesian network, but limited their study only to accidents in the Greater Manchester area and to road infrastructure features.
+The researchers again used WEKA and a Bayesian network, but limited their study only to accidents in the Greater Manchester area and to road infrastructure features.
 Training and testing was performed using a 66%/34% split.
-However, rather than attempting to demonstrate the accuracy of their model, in their results they extracted the the probabilities of different road features (such as 'Junction Detail') occuring in conjunction with different severities from the classifier.
+However, rather than attempting to demonstrate the accuracy of their model, in their results they extracted the probabilities of different road features (such as 'Junction Detail') occurring in conjunction with different severities from the classifier.
 This served as a way of identifying the most high-risk locations on the road network.

 # Data Analysis